Starting Teaching

 Doctoral Student Lectures

-These talks by enthusiastic researchers provided our students with a concise, practical overview of the main areas of each field that can be taken to the classroom or the exam, allowing our students to benefit from the high-level scholarly activities at the GCSC.
-At the same time, the lecture itself gave doctoral students the chance to garner an essential higher-education qualification, an initial foray into preparing and delivering a substantial speech.
+These talks by researchers provided students with a concise, practical overview of the main areas of each field that can be taken to the classroom or the exam, allowing the students to benefit from the scholarly activities in the study of culture at the GCSC.
+At the same time, the lecture itself gave doctoral candidates the chance to garner an essential higher-education qualification, an initial foray into preparing and delivering a substantial speech.

 (Post-)Doctoral Student Lectures Summer Term 2018